dpokluda/JavaScript/README.md

 # JavaScript
-Sample repo with JavaScript samples and sandbox
+Sample repo with JavaScript samples and sandbox project.
+For details see individual project README files.